CCBR/CCBR_NextflowTemplate/docs/user-guide/preparing-files.md

 There are several groups of parameters that are editable for the user to control the various aspects of the pipeline.
 These are :

 - Folders and Paths
-    - These parameters will include the input and ouput files of the pipeline, as well as list all manifest names.
+    - These parameters will include the input and output files of the pipeline, as well as list all manifest names.
 - User parameters
     - These parameters will control the pipeline features.
 These include thresholds and whether to perform processes.
 - References
     - These parameters will control the location of index files, spike-in references, adaptors and species calling information.

 #### 2.1.3.1 User Parameters

 ##### 2.1.3.1.1 Duplication Status
 Users can select duplicated peaks (dedup) or non-deduplicated peaks (no_dedup) through the user parameter.
 ```
 dupstatus: "dedup, no_dedup"
 ```

 ##### 2.1.3.1.2 Macs2 additional option